Ymyyakhtakh culture: Description

 The Ymyyakhtakh made round-bottomed ceramics with waffle and ridge prints on the outer surface.
 Stone and bone arrowheads, spears and harpoons are richly represented.
 Armour plates were also used in warfare.
 Finds of bronze ware are frequent in the burial grounds.

-The culture was formed by the tribes migrating from the shores of Lake Baikal to the north, merging with the local substrate of the Bel'kachi culture.
+The culture was formed by the tribes migrating from the shores of Lake Baikal to the north, contacting and merging with the local substrate of the Bel'kachi culture.

-The carriers of culture are identified either with the Yukaghirs ethnic group, or perhaps with the Chukchi and Koryaks.
-The Ymyyakhtakh culture continued at least until the first centuries of our era.
-It was later replaced by the Ust-Mil culture.

 Migrations

-After 1,700 BC, the Ymyyakhtakh culture is believed to have spread to the east as far as the Chukotka peninsula, where it was in cultural contact with the Eskimo–Aleut language speakers, and the Paleo-Eskimos.
+After 1,700 BC, the Ymyyakhtakh culture is believed to have spread to the east as far as the Chukotka Peninsula, where it was in cultural contact with the Eskimo–Aleut language speakers, and the Paleo-Eskimos.

 A ceramic complex comparable to the Ymyyakhtakh culture (typified by pottery with an admixture of wool) is also found in northern Fennoscandia near the end of the second millennium BC.

+Anthropological legacy

+Ymyyakhtakh culture was later replaced by the Ust-Mil culture.
+One study has identified cultural parallels between Ymyyakhtakh culture and the Yukaghirs ethnic group, or perhaps with the Chukchi and Koryaks.